The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

 \subsection{Review of edge and incomplete edge operators}

-A vector field on $\bar M$ is an `edge vector field' if its restriction to $N = \pa M$ is tangent to the fibers of $\phi$ \cite{Ma1991}.
-A differential operator is an edge differential operator if in every coordinate chart it can be written as a polynomial in edge vector fields.
-Thus if $E$ and $F$ are vector bundles over $M,$ we say that $P'$ is an $m^{\text{th}}$ order edge differential operator between sections of $E$ and $F,$ denoted $P' \in \Diff_e^m(M;E,F),$ if in local coordinates we have
+A vector f\/ield on $M$ is an `edge vector f\/ield' if its restriction to $N = \pa M$ is tangent to the f\/ibers of~$\phi$~\cite{Ma1991}.
+A~dif\/ferential operator is an edge dif\/ferential operator if in every coordinate chart it can be written as a polynomial in edge vector f\/ields.
+Thus if $E$ and $F$ are vector bundles over~$M$, we say that $P'$ is an $m^{\text{th}}$ order edge dif\/ferential operator between sections of~$E$ and~$F$, denoted $P' \in \Diff_{\rm e}^m(M;E,F)$, if in local coordinates we have

-where $\alpha$ denotes a multi-index $(\alpha_1, \ldots, \alpha_b)$ with $|\alpha|=\alpha_1+\ldots+\alpha_b$ and similarly for $\gamma=(\gamma_1, \ldots, \gamma_f),$ and each $a_{j,\alpha,\gamma}(x,y,z)$ is a local section of $\hom(E,F).$
+where $\alpha$ denotes a multi-index $(\alpha_1, \ldots, \alpha_b)$ with $|\alpha|=\alpha_1+\cdots+\alpha_b$ and similarly for $\gamma=(\gamma_1, \ldots, \gamma_f)$, and each $a_{j,\alpha,\gamma}(x,y,z)$ is a local section of $\hom(E,F)$.